 Note: Conditionality defined in Chapter 2 is further expanded by the requirements stated in Chapter 2B.
 See Chapter 2.B for the explanation of the c(a/b) approach.

 For version 2.5 and higher, the optionality, table references, and lengths of data type components are supplied in component tables of the data type definition.
 The component definitions that follow the component table will elaborate on the optionality and table references.
 Where needed, additional detailed field definitions will follow the formal segment attribute tables.
-(See also Sections 2.14, ””, 2.14,” “ ).
+(See also Sections 2.14, ”Message delimiters”, 2.14,”Data types “ ).

 Repetition